reflectoring/reflectoring.github.io/_posts/hacks/2017-04-14-How to sign.md

 ```

 If you want to use the whole functionality of a JCE implementation you have to install unrestricted policy files for the JVM.
 If you don't,
-you'll get somthing like this
+you'll get something like this
 ```java
 java.lang.SecurityException: Unsupported keysize or algorithm parameters" or "java.security.InvalidKeyException: Illegal key size
 ```